2yngskl/academic-kickstart/content/home/research.md

   columns: '2'
 ---

+> The science of today is the technology of tomorrow.
+-- Barbara McClintock

 Biology is not random, just largely unknown.
-There are almost an infinite amount of possible interactions, but only a sparse handful constitutes a complex living system.
-To narrow the search space, massive amounts of biological data are being generated to capture snapshots or snippets of such living systems.
-In this effort, bioinformatics algorithms play a key role in interpreting these large datasets and enable the reconstruction of underlying biological principles both at the molecular and system level.
+There are almost an *infinite* amount of possible interactions, yet only a sparse handful constitutes a complex living system.
+To narrow down this vast search space, massive amounts of biological data are being generated to capture snapshots or snippets of the functional genome, multicellular heterogeneity, and complex human diseases.
+In this effort, bioinformatics algorithms play a key role in interpreting these large data collections and elucidating the underlying principles, both at the molecular and system levels.

-The Young Laboratory at KAIST draws upon ideas from data science, applied statistics, and machine learning to tackle fundamental questions in quantitative biology and biomedical engineering.
-Our algorithms are optimized according to a specific data generation process which means we often ask for copies of experimental protocols and lab notes from our collaborators.
-In particular, we are interested in (1) decoding the human genome by developing probabilistic models at single-nucleotide resolution and (2) encoding those molecular insights within the context of large biological networks.
+The Young Laboratory at KAIST draws upon ideas from data science, applied statistics, and machine learning to tackle fundamental questions in quantitative biology.
+We incorporate *problem-specific* knowledge into the behavior of our algorithms to address the challenge of underspecification in modern machine learning methods.
+One of our primary objectives is to complete the human gene regulatory network by utilizing these problem-specific algorithms.
+Specifically, we aim to map the missing axes of functional RNAs in terms of RNA modification, RNA structure and Protein-RNA interaction.